-A nanopore is an opening of nanometer proportions that is found in nature but is also become popular in organic and solid-state detection devices.
+A nanopore is an opening of nanometer proportions that is found in nature but has also become popular in organic and solid-state detection devices.
 Solid-state nanopores are used in single particle analysis and detection.
 These particles can range from a variety of bio molecules such as DNA or viruses.

-Nanopores have real potential for future biomedical detection devices.
-From early stage detection of life threatening diseases to every day diagnoses of common cold or flu illnesses.
+Nanopores have real potential for future biomedical detection devices, from early stage detection of life-threatening diseases to every day diagnoses of common cold or flu illnesses.